25Ericcheong/ruby-fundamentals/README.md

 - Predicate methods are methods with `?` at the end of the method name.
 Eg. `even?`.
 Methods like these would return a `Boolean`.
 - Parameters are optional; can sometimes be `say "hi"` instead of `say(hi)` which is worth noting.
 - Note the difference between method invocation with a block and method definition.
 Cool information: Ruby is a pass-by-value and pass-by-reference language.

+### Debugging

+- Instead of using `puts`, more ideal would to use `p` instead which is a combination of `puts` and `inspect`.
+Gem to use would be `pry-byebug`.
+My case; I will install it on vscode instead of debugging via terminal.

+### Basic Enumerable Methods

+- Enumerables - set of convenient built-in methods in Ruby included as part of both arrays and hashes.
+- Worth noting that `.each` does not mutate original array. `.map` may be preferred over `.each` depending on what needs to be achieved.